AdamRickards/napalm-hios/README.md

 Note: Configuration-related methods like `load_merge_candidate()`, `load_replace_candidate()`, `compare_config()`, `commit_config()`, `discard_config()`, and `rollback()` are not currently implemented.

-For a complete list and detailed explanations, see the [documentation](docs/usage.md).
+For a complete list and detailed explanations including custom vendor-specific methods, see the [documentation](docs/usage.md).

 ## Example